ayoayco/Cozy/SECURITY.md

 ## Reporting a Vulnerability

-Please send an email to the project owner: ayo@ayco.io
+Please send an email to the project owner: hi@ayo.run